nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Deletes a Trip from the program.

 This command can only be used when no trip is open.
-If a Trip is open, this command will delete an expense instead.
+If a trip is open, this command will delete an expense instead.
 See [Delete Expense](#--delete-expense) for more information on deleting expenses.

 Input syntax: